Sherlock Holmes' London

 Sherlock Holmes, famous English detective, lived in Baltimore, in Frick’s Folly, Park Avenue and McMackin Street.

 This theory – they prefer to call it a deduction – is advanced to buy the Six Napoleons, a group of Baltimoreans who are such ardent admirers of the Baker Street sleuth that they have formed an organization and meet once a month to discuss his adventures.
 The Six Napoleons explained – or deduced – Holmes’ Baltimore visit from the following facts.
 Holmes was a chemist and student of anatomy.
 His books reveal he was a connoisseur of oysters.
 The group of houses on the west side of Park Avenue, below McMechen Street, are replicas of the houses on Baker St., London.
 (Note there is a Baker Street within a mile if the Park Avenue, McMechen Street area, that may have drawn Holmes to the area.)
-Holmes it was a perfectionist, they say, and where would he have gone, except Baltimore to get the best in medical science and the best in oysters?
+Holmes, it was a perfectionist, they say, and where would he have gone, except Baltimore to get the best in medical science and the best in oysters?
 They clinch the argument with the statement that the city directory for 1876 list a Holmes at the Park Avenue address.
 Lloyd H. Denton, one of the Napoleons, explains how the Baker Street house happened to be built on Park Avenue: “Charles P. Frick, a merchant, visited his brother in London and was quite taken with the style of the houses on Baker Street.
 On his return to Baltimore, he built an almost identical row of houses, complete even with the blue fan lights.”
 James T. Hyslop, British advice of counsel in Baltimore, backed up Mr. Denton story of Frick’s folly, saying, “You have my word on it, those houses are good copies.
 I had to think twice to realize this is Baltimore, and not London.”
 Sherlock Holmes is a fictional character, created by Sir Arthur Cannon Doyle.
 However, the Six Napoleons, and studying Holmes, have associated him with so many varied subjects, that they have grown to know him as a real person.
 Last August, Alan Robertson organized a Sherlock Holmes society for Sherlock Holmes admirers.
-They had their first meeting early in September, when plans of organization were made.
+They had their first meeting early in September, when plans of an organization were made.
 Mr. Robertson, a lawyer, was elected Tantalus: Mr. Hyslop, Commissionaire, and Paul S. Clarkson, also a lawyer, was chosen Gasogene.
 The titles of the officers are taken from different events in the life of Sherlock Holmes.
-To understand them require some knowledge of the “sacred writings of Cannon Doyle.
+To understand them to require some knowledge of the “sacred writings of Cannon Doyle.
 The name of the group comes from the book.
 “The adventures of the six Napoleons.”
 The six Napoleons is a Psion society of the Baker Street irregulars, the national organization.
 Founded in 1934 one Christopher Morley and Vincent Starratt met on Holmes’s birthday, January 6, the idea spread and Psion societies, or chapters, or started in 15 cities.
 Every year, on January 6, members of the many chapters meet in New York for the annual convention.
 Promptly at 6 PM the delegates rise and drink a toast to “the woman.”
 Irene Adler, who once got the better of Sherlock Holmes.
 A subscription to “the Baker St., Journal, and a regular quarterly of Sherlockiana.”
 Published by the parent group, has been presented to the in knock Pratt library by the six Napoleons.
 The candidate for membership must be a true “Conanical” to pass the entrance examination “an exam that would make the average college graduate scurry for cover.”
 “We make the exam tough to discourage travelers,” says Mr. Robertson, “since our organization is composed of serious men pursuing a serious hobby.”

 As an example of the questions used in the entrance exam the Tantalus offered the following: